 Horseback Riding on Cedar Island

-If you’ve ever dreamed of riding a horse on the beach, than your dreams are about to be realized during your visit to the Crystal Coast.
+If you’ve ever dreamed of riding a horse on the beach, then your dreams are about to be realized during your visit to the Crystal Coast.
 Located on Cedar Island, where you can catch the ferry to Ocracoke, is OBX Riding Stables.
 The barn is located close to the coast meaning your entire ride takes place on the beach.

 The horses are well trained, sweet and happy to play in the sand and water during your ride.
-You have the freedom to trot and gallop too, if you have previous horse riding experience.
+You have the freedom to trot and gallop too if you have previous horse riding experience.
 For those that just want a leisurely ride, the horses are happy to comply with that too.